brandonjaipersaud/Unbias_mkdocs/docs/index.md

-A special thanks to Oluwanifemi Bamgbose, Brandon Jaipersaud, Shardul Ghuge for faciliating development of this project.
+A special thanks to Oluwanifemi Bamgbose, Mizanur Rahman, Brandon Jaipersaud, Shardul Ghuge for faciliating development of this project.

 <!-- ## Table of Contents